felipe-duarte/advanced-integration-labs/readme.md

 ---
 https://github.com/felipe-duarte/advanced-integration-labs/tree/master/core/inbound

-Synchronous call to routes from *direct:integrateRoute*, which exposes JAX-RS service at following URL: *localhost:9098/cxf/demos/match* generate message to *q.empi.deim.in queue*.
+Synchronous call to routes from *direct:integrateRoute*, which exposes JAX-RS Rest service at following URL: *localhost:9098/cxf/demos/match* .
+Then we marshall ``_marshalToPerson`` with customized dataFormat, and send the contents message to *q.empi.deim.in queue*, defined with InOut pattern, as we must wait response for the entire route path execution.

-Extract resultCode from Nextgate-WS response and generate ESBResponse to JAX-RS service based into resultCode.
+At the end of execution, we extract resultCode from Nextgate-WS response, and generate ESBResponse to JAX-RS client, based into resultCode.

 Route definition located at *resources/META-INF/spring/camelContext.xml*

 *How to build and do hot deployment into Karaf:*
   ```
   mvn clean install
   ```
-copy generated jar from *target/inbound-1.0-SNAPSHOT.jar* into **$fuse_home/deploy**
+Now we can copy generated bundle jar file from  *target/inbound-1.0-SNAPSHOT.jar*  into  **$fuse_home/deploy**

 xlate
 ---
 https://github.com/felipe-duarte/advanced-integration-labs/tree/master/core/xlate

-Consume message from *q.empi.deim.in queue*, unmarshall message, execute transformation (TransformToExecuteMatch), marshall the message and send it to *q.empi.nexgate.out*
+Consume message from *q.empi.deim.in queue*, unmarshall message, execute transformation (TransformToExecuteMatch), marshall the message and send it to *q.empi.nexgate.out*.

 Route definition located at *resources/META-INF/spring/camelContext.xml*

 *How to build and do hot deployment into Karaf:*
 ```
 mvn clean install
 ```
-copy generated jar from *target/xlate-1.0-SNAPSHOT.jar* into **$fuse_home/deploy**
+Now we can copy generated bundle jar file from  *target/xlate-1.0-SNAPSHOT.jar*  into  **$fuse_home/deploy**

 outbound
 ---
 https://github.com/felipe-duarte/advanced-integration-labs/tree/master/core/outbound

-Consume message from *q.empi.nextgate.out* and send it to Nextgate-WS URL Route definition located at *resources/META-INF/spring/camelContext.xml*
+Consume message from *q.empi.nextgate.out* and send it to Nextgate-WS URL.

+Route definition located at *resources/META-INF/spring/camelContext.xml*

 *How to build and do hot deployment into Karaf:*
  ```
  mvn clean install
  ```
-copy generated jar from *target/outbound-1.0-SNAPSHOT.jar* into **$fuse_home/deploy**
+Now we can copy generated bundle jar file from *target/outbound-1.0-SNAPSHOT.jar*  into  **$fuse_home/deploy**

+At the end of those tasks, we should have the inboundRest, xlatePerson and outboundSOAP routes defined into our contexts, which can be found in Camel tab of Fuse Console.

 Testing
 --
-Verify routes with SOAPUI using given project found under tooling/ directory : Customer-App-Demo-soapui-project.xml
+After projects deployments into Karaf, we can verify routes execution with SOAP-UI, using given project defined in Customer-App-Demo-soapui-project.xml, found under tooling/ folder.

+We may also verify logs and route execution from Camel Contexts, at Camel tab in Fuse Console.

-Results must be like those given below:
+Results of SOAP-UI Requests (MATCH and NO MATCH) , must be like those following samples:
---

 MATCH - Sample Response
 ---
 ```